songlinl/btp-mission-hybrid-rag/set-up/deploy-llm.md

     **Now the deployment has started.** Monitor the status changes here.

     On the deployment screen, you can see the Target Status is **RUNNING** and in the beginning, the Current Status is **UNKNOWN**.
 Also, the deployment URL says *URL isn't available* until the model is deployed.

-    > [!TIP] The deployment process usually takes between 2 to 10 minutes, sometimes even longer, depending on the server's status, network, the number of parallel jobs, etc.  You can refresh the status by clicking the refresh icon on the top right of the screen.
+    >💡**Tip**: The deployment process usually takes between 2 to 10 minutes, sometimes even longer, depending on the server's status, network, the number of parallel jobs, etc.  You can refresh the status by clicking the refresh icon on the top right of the screen.
 In the meanwhile, feel free to proceed with the steps below.

     ![create deployment 4](img/emb-06.png)